-- For administrative aspects of the Course: contact the student coordinator. - For content questions relating to a specific lecture or topic: contact the student coordinator. - For absences/missed exams (see excused absence information below)
+- For administrative aspects of the Course: contact the course coordinator. - For content questions relating to a specific lecture or topic: contact the faculty presenter for that specific portion of the course or your on-site instructor. - For absences/missed exams (see excused absence information below)